mmrosenberg/gen2ntuple/README.md

 See the following section for full documentation of all ntuple variables.

-The ntuples are flat ROOT files containing information about the reconstructed neutrino interaction and truth informatibout the simulated neutrino interaction (for Monte Carlo samples).
+The ntuples are flat ROOT files containing information about reconstructed neutrino interactions and (for Monte Carlo samples) truth information about the simulated neutrino interactions.
 If you are new to ROOT, this [ROOT Guide For Beginners](https://root.cern.ch/root/htmldoc/guides/primer/ROOTPrimerLetter.pdf) provides a nice, detailed introduction.

 For Monte Carlo samples, the ntuples also contain information about the number of protons on target (POT) that would produce the full sample contained in the ntuple.

-I have provided an example script, `example_ntuple_analysis_script.py`, that you can take a look at to see how to use the POT data and pull some basic information out of the ntuple files using ROOT in python (PyROOT).
+I have provided an example script, `example_ntuple_analysis_script.py`, that you can take a look at to see how to use the POT data and how to pull some basic information out of the ntuple files using ROOT in python (PyROOT).
 This script takes as input an ntuple file made from an MC bnb nu overlay sample, makes histograms of true and reconstructed neutrino and primary muon energies, scales the output histograms to the number of events expected for 6.67e+20 POT, and writes these histograms to an output root file.

 To run:
 ```